gewarren/cleanrepo/README.md

-# not-in-toc
+# CleanRepo

-This tool helps you find topics that aren't linked from a TOC file, orphaned .png files, and orphaned .md files in an 'includes' directory.
-It can also find (and optionally replace) links to redirected files.
+This command-line tool helps you find topics that aren't linked from a TOC file.
+It can also find, and optionally delete, orphaned .png files and orphaned .md files in an 'includes' directory.
+It can also find, and optionally replace, links to redirected files.

 ## Usage